MV George Prince ferry disaster

-Vessels involved
+Background

 Luling–Destrehan Ferry operations

 The Luling–Destrehan Ferry was one of three routes then operated by the Louisiana Department of Highways, District 2.
 The others were the pedestrian Taft–Norco Ferry and the vehicle Edgard–Reserve Ferry.

 The ferry operated with two boats, the Ollie K. Wilds and the George Prince.
 The George Prince was the larger of the two, and operated around the clock, while the smaller boat only worked at peak hours.
 During peak hours, the ferries did not operate on a fixed schedule.

 The ferry landings are pontoons connected to a shell road by a small ramp, and are held in place by pilings in the river bottom.
 The ferries made a "figure-8" transit, always running upriver when departing, letting the current carry the boat downriver, then turning upriver to land on the opposite bank.

 The East Bank ferry landing was situated upriver of two busy grain elevators, limiting the boats' ability to maneuver and, when ships were present, obscuring the boats' radar.
 Visibility was often limited by clouds of grain dust from transfer operations, although no transfer was taking place the morning of the accident.

-The motor vessel George Prince
+Motor vessel George Prince

 The George Prince was a ferry owned and operated by the Louisiana Department of Highways, originally built in 1937 at Slidell, LA, and converted for its final use at Avondale, LA.
 In 1969, the U.S. Coast Guard ceased inspection and certification of the vessel at the request of the state of Louisiana.
 It was a free ferry and was not carrying passengers "for hire", so the Coast Guard complied with the request.

 The George Prince was 120 ft in length and 34 ft in breadth, with a gross weight of 259 tons, and powered by a 670 hp diesel engine.
 She was equipped with two radar units (although only one was turned on at the time of the accident).
 Her crew of five consisted of a pilot, an engineer, and three deckhands.

 The entire crew of the George Prince had duties while afloat; none of these duties were to serve as lookout.
 Had there been a designated lookout, there was no way for the lookout to communicate with the pilot except by hand signals.

-The SS Frosta
+SS Frosta

-History

 The SS Frosta was a tanker ship, built in 1961 in Germany and owned by A/S Ludwig, of Bergen, Norway.
 The Frosta was 664 ft in length, 90 ft in breadth, with a gross weight of 22,850 tons, and powered by a steam turbine engine, rated at 16800 hp.